-- ensure that based upon the relevance of the subject of the LPD, the most appropriate consultees will be selected from the LDF consultation database. - 4.6 Information will be made available for viewing at deposit locations (as listed in Appendix A) and made available on the Council's website.
-As a method of reducing duplication and achieving greater efficiency, the Council anticipates that where topics overlap it will be possible to consult jointly on two or more documents. - 4.7 Planning Authorities must undertake a Strategic Environmental Assessment (SEA) on documents which are likely to have significant environmental effects under European Directive 2001/42/EC.
-It is also mandatory for LPDs to produce a Sustainability Appraisal (SA).
-The SA process ensures that we assess the environmental, economic and social effects of policies and proposals as the LPD is being produced.
+- 4.5 The Council will seek the involvement of the relevant groups in the formation of evidence; this will be used to support planning policies.
+The Council will ensure that based upon the relevance of the subject of the LDD, the most appropriate consultees will be selected from the LDF consultation database. - 4.6 Information will be made available for viewing at deposit locations (as listed in Appendix A) and made available on the Council's website.
+As a method of reducing duplication and achieving greater efficiency, the Council anticipates that where topics overlap it will be possible to consult jointly on two or more documents. - 4.7 Planning Authorities must undertake a Strategic Environmental Assessment (SEA) on documents which are likely to have significant environmental effects under European Directive 2001/42/EC10.
+It is also mandatory for LDDs to produce a Sustainability Appraisal (SA)11.
+The SA process ensures that we assess the environmental, economic and social effects of policies and proposals as the LDD is being produced.
 The overall aim is to check whether our policies and plans are contributing towards achieving sustainable development.
-The SA takes place alongside the preparation of the Local plan document and includes opportunities for involvement at key stages of the document's production.
+The SA takes place alongside the preparation of the Local development document and includes opportunities for involvement at key stages of the document's production.
 Whilst the SA and SEA tests are distinct, it is possible to carry them out in one appraisal process.
-At the production stage of a LPD the SA and SEA will be made available at deposit locations and on the Council website.
+At the production stage of a LDD the SA and SEA will be made available at deposit locations and on the Council website.